Anders Behring Breivik: Planning

 In May 2009, he founded Breivik Geofarm, described as a farming sole proprietorship set up to cultivate melons and vegetables including root vegetables and tubers.
 In 2010, he visited Prague in an unsuccessful attempt to buy illegal weapons, so he decided to use legal channels in Norway instead.
-He bought one semi-automatic 9 mm Glock 34 pistol, legally by demonstrating his membership in a pistol club in the police application for a gun license, and a semi-automatic Ruger Mini-14 rifle by possessing a hunting license.
-Breivik had no declared income in 2009 and his assets amounted to 390,000 kroner ($72,063), according to Norwegian tax authority figures.
+He bought one semi-automatic 9 mm Glock 34 pistol, legally by demonstrating his membership in a pistol club in the police application for a gun licence, and a semi-automatic Ruger Mini-14 rifle by possessing a hunting licence.
+Breivik had no declared income in 2009 and his assets amounted to 390,000 kroner (US$72,063), according to Norwegian tax authority figures.
 He stated that in January 2010 his funds were "depleting gradually".
 On 23 June 2011, a month before the attacks, he paid the outstanding amount on his nine credit cards so he could have access to funds during his preparations.
 Breivik had covered up the windows of his house.
 A former neighbour described him as a "city dweller, who wore expensive shirts and who knew nothing about rural ways".
 The owner of a local bar, who once worked as a profiler of passengers' body language at Oslo Airport, said there was nothing unusual about Breivik, who was an occasional customer at the bar.